WA9ONY/Kite-Altimeter/V7/README.md

 ## What is gpsd?

 ### **Overview**
 `gpsd` is a **background service (daemon)** that interfaces with GPS and GNSS receivers.
 It reads, parses, and distributes positioning data to multiple applications in a standardized way.
+Use gpsd so multiple apps—FoxtrotGPS/Navit/OpenCPN—can share the VK172 simultaneously.

 It acts as a **data broker** between GPS hardware and client software.